MansourM61/NetPerfTester/README.md

 Network Connection Performance Tester, a GUI for iperf

-This Python script is compatible with Python 3.7. the module provides required GUI to analyze network  performance using 'iperf version 2' for 'Linux' and 'iperf version 3' for 'Windows'.
+This Python script is compatible with Python 3.7.
+The module provides required GUI to analyze network performance using 'iperf version 2' for 'Linux' and 'iperf version 3' for 'Windows'.
+The measurement parameters are 'Transfer Bytes', 'Bandwidth', 'Jitter', and 'Packet Error Rate (PER)'.
+The GUI also provides 'Log' feature for saving the measurement into a CSV format file.

 The bandwidth gauge widget is from: https://github.com/NickWaterton/iperf3-GUI